ohmjs/ohm/doc/api-reference.md

 <b><pre class="api">mySemantics.extendOperation(name: string, actionDict: object) &rarr; Semantics</pre></b>

-Extend the Operation named `name` with the semantic actions contained in `actionDict`. `name` must be the name of an operation in the super semantics.
+Extend the Operation named `name` with the semantic actions contained in `actionDict`. `name` must be the name of an operation in the super semantics — i.e., you must first extend the Semantics via [`extendSemantics`](#extendSemantics) before you can extend any of its operations.

 <b><pre class="api">semantics.extendAttribute(name: string, actionDict: object) &rarr; Semantics</pre></b>